nyu-ossd-s20/auto-down/README.md

 # autodown

-Download files automatically to folders according to the file type
+A Firefox extension aimed to automatically classify downloaded files into different folders based on the file types.